middlebury/college-handbook/content/ii-ug-college-policies/faculty/faculty-rules.md

 _(b)_ Upon the invitation of a candidate, to observe a class or classes and to meet with the candidate to discuss his or her performance in the class, with suggestions for possible improvement.
 Such meetings will be held before the end of the term during which the visits take place.

+_(c)_ To review all of the candidate’s materials, including the candidate’s dossier and self-evaluation, and student and alumni letters.

 _vii.
 Program Director_

 _(a)_ To submit a letter to the Reappointments Committee containing the programmatic evaluation according to section 2.f.
 The focus of the programmatic evaluation shall be upon teaching, scholarship, contribution to the program, and promise as a teacher and scholar.
 This letter will be shared with the tenured program members who have been solicited by the VPAA/DoF to write letters and the candidate undergoing the review.

+_(b)_ To review the candidate’s materials pertaining to the program, including the candidate’s dossier and self-evaluation, student and alumni letters, and solicited letters from program colleagues.

 _viii.
 Provost_